pcastr0/pcastr0/README.md

 ## 🌱 Currently Learning

 - Container Orchestration using Kubernetes
-- Network Design and Architecture, foundational Network Security
+- Getting my feet wet again into Network Design/Architecture, and foundational Network Security
 - Learning C/C++/C# for Game Server Emulation
+- Leaning more on using Go to develop my own tools
 - Exploring self-hosted FOSS/DIY projects

 ## 📫 How to Reach Me